capo-at-the-5th-fret/cipher/README.md

 # cipher

-A simple cipher project used to test CMake modules support.
+A simple cipher library used to test CMake modules support.
 The library contains a handful of common cipher substitution algorithms such as caesar, rot13, affine and atbash.
 The doctest library is used for testing.

 ```cpp